-Lesbian Treatment Options in New York
+Lesbian Fertility Options in Long Island

 At NYU Langone Reproductive Specialists of New York (NYU Langone RSofNY), we are committed to helping every couple achieve the family they have dreamt of building.
 Sexual orientation or identity will always be welcome in the advancement of fertility science at NYU Langone RSofNY.
 Most same sex couples are surprised at the variety of options available to them, especially when working with a leading reproductive specialist team committed to inclusivity.
 There is unconditional love that flows from a parent to a child.
 Every family is unique and beautiful in its own way, and we are proud of the families we have helped build here at NYU Langone RSofNY.
 This is why we are proud to help the LGBTQ community with their fertility treatment options in a transparent and unbiased way.